FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/contributing.rst

 ============

 We are happy for contributions.
-Before you invest a lot of time however, best open an issue on github to discuss your idea.
+Before you invest a lot of time however, best open an issue on GitHub to discuss your idea.
 Then we can coordinate efforts if somebody is already working on the same thing.
 If your idea is specific to the Symfony framework, it belongs into the ``FOSHttpCacheBundle``, otherwise it should go into the ``FOSHttpCache`` library.
+You can also find us in the #friendsofsymfony channel of `the Symfony Slack`_.

 When you change code, you can run the tests as described in :doc:`testing`.